 This does not mean, however, that a state cannot rank in the top 10 while still levying all the major taxes.
-Indiana, North Carolina, and Utah, for example, levy all of the major tax types, but do so with low rates on broad bases.
+Indiana and Utah, for example, levy all the major tax types but do so with low rates on broad bases.

 The states in the bottom 10 tend to have a number of afflictions in common: complex, nonneutral taxes with comparatively high rates.
-New Jersey, for example, is hampered by some of the highest property tax burdens in the country, has the second highest-rate corporate and individual income taxes in the country and a particularly aggressive treatment of international income, levies an inheritance tax, and maintains some of the nation's worst-structured individual income taxes.
+New Jersey, for example, is hampered by some of the highest property tax burdens in the country, has the highest-rate corporate income taxes in the county, and has one of the highest-rate individual income taxes.
+Additionally, the state has a particularly aggressive treatment of international income, levies an inheritance tax, and maintains some of the nation's worst-structured individual income taxes.